 By utilizing a combination of intelligence-gathering methods and data analysis capabilities working in partnership with other governmental authorities and private sector stakeholders, this measure carefully crafts together an arsenal of tools necessary for combating unethical production models imposed by some industrial sectors both domestically and internationally while strengthening supply chain integrity worldwide.

-One critical measure scheduled to be deployed is the requirement of Chinese postal codes in the Automated Commercial Environment (ACE) on March 18, 2023.
+One critical measure scheduled to be deployed is the requirement of Chinese postal codes in the Automated Commercial Environment (ACE).

 Three new validations will be performed when: